oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 Download and drop the patch zip files (for e.g. `p29928100_122130_Generic.zip`) into the `patches/` folder under the version which is required, for e.g. for `12.2.1.3.0` the folder is `12.2.1.3/patches`

 Build the image with the -p option which will copy and install the patches into the image.
+You can build the Oralce SOA 12.2.1.3 image using:

 $ sh buildDockerImage.sh -v 12.2.1.3 -p

+Alternatively you can also use `docker build` command with `Dockerfile.patch` file to build the patched image.

+$ docker build -t oracle/soa:12.2.1.3 -f Dockerfile.patch .

 # License